p2635/100-days-swift-ui/README.md

 - Learn enough to support iOS test automation work.
 - Learn to follow [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) while writing code.
-- Build a basic iOS dev portfolio
+- Build a basic iOS dev portfolio, the proof is in the pudding!

 # What's in the course?